sparkfun/SparkFun_RTK_Firmware/docs/configure_with_serial.md

 * *71 : The completion of the sentence and a [CRC](http://engineeringnotes.blogspot.com/2015/02/generate-crc-for-nmea-strings-arduino.html)

 **Note:** This is a custom NMEA sentence, can vary in length, and may exceed the [maximum permitted sentence length](https://www.nmea.org/Assets/20160520%20txt%20amendment.pdf) of 61 characters.

+## L-Band Performance During Serial Configuration

+Because of the way corrections are provided between the sub modules (NEO-D9S and ZED-F9P), the corrections will be interrupted while the configuration menu is open.
+RTK Fix may be lost if the menu is open for more than ~30s.
+RTK Fix will return once the configuration is complete and the menu is closed.

+Note: This only affects the RTK Facet L-Band model.